aroze666/lunar-lander/README.md

 # lunar-lander
-My attempt to adapt Q-Learning to train rocket landing using OpenAI Gym as the environment.
+My attempt to use Q-Learning to train rocket landing using OpenAI Gym as the environment.

 Visual example from OpenAI: